 Distributed denial-of-service (DDoS) attacks are becoming a growing concern for political leaders across the globe.

-DDoS attacks are used by hackers to target websites, networks, or online services with an overwhelming volume of internet traffic, making them inaccessible to legitimate users.
+Hackers use DDoS attacks to target websites, networks, or online services with overwhelming internet traffic, making them inaccessible to legitimate users.

 Political leaders have been targeted with DDoS attacks to disrupt election campaigns and attempts to sway public opinion on controversial topics.